renetta96/renetta96.github.io/README.md

 ## **Metapis Container**
 ![Metapis Container](https://i.imgur.com/ULxlGL6.png)
 - Limit to 1 per Mother Hive.
 - Can contain honey and pollen.
-Honey stops perishing when put into the hive.
+Honey stops perishing when put into the container.
 - Can contain Honey Armor to refresh it using honey.
 - Produces up to 3 honeys from pollen every minute.
 Each honey costs 5 to 7 pollen.